boddulavineela/simple-ftp-service/trunk/terminal/README.txt

             Then execute the parsescript.sh script as follows : sh parsescript.sh 0

-            This will produce results in the file results_task3_0
+            This will generate the file results_task3_gobackn.txt.

         =) SEL.
 REPEAT